 In terms of migration out of the city, there is a pattern of residents moving to neighbouring councils, particularly those suburbs with similar attractions to CBD living.
 There is also a loss of young families to more outer suburban areas, which suggests that residents tend to move out of the area when they are starting to grow their family.

-FIGURE 4 Number of workers in the City of Perth, by neighbourhood
+Source: City of Perth Local Planning Strategy: Part One, (Nov.
+2021, WAPC Certified), p.
+28 FIGURE 4 Number of workers in the City of Perth, by neighbourhood